deanishe/alfred-workflow/README.md

 ### "Magic" arguments ###

-`workflow` supports a few special arguments, which it will act upon automatically if they are the first argument passed to your script (via Alfred or the CLI).
+`workflow` supports a few special arguments, which it will act upon automatically if they are in the arguments passed to your script (via Alfred or the CLI).
 These all begin with `workflow:` and are:

 - `workflow:openlog` : Opens the workflow's log file in the default app (usually Console.app).
 The log will contain any errors that have occurred including corresponding tracebacks.
 It will also contain any messages logged with `Workflow.logger`.
 - `workflow:delcache` : Delete all cached files.
 Useful for resetting the workflow.